I used to always feel like I had too much to do.

 What’s more, as a recovering perfectionist, nothing I did was ever good enough to me.

-In Present Perfect, psychologist Dr. Pavel Somov writes that many people, especially perfectionists, “[dismiss] the present as having only the significance of being a step on the way to a future moment of completion and accomplishment.”
+Psychologist Dr. Pavel Somov writes that many people, especially perfectionists, “[dismiss] the present as having only the significance of being a step on the way to a future moment of completion and accomplishment.”

 In other words, they tend to:

-• fixate on meeting goals
+- fixate on achieving goals

-• have too much to do
+- have too much to do

-• multi-task
+- multi-task

-• always be in a rush
+- always be in a rush

-• stay late at work/bring work home
+- stay late at work/bring work home

-• reject downtime
+- reject downtime

 But living this way isn’t fulfilling.

-Our days might be full, but when we look back, it’s like we weren’t there.
+Our days might be full.
+But when we look back, it’s like we weren’t there.
 We miss out on life when each moment is a means to the next.

 Contrarily, time seems to expand when we’re alert to whatever’s in front of us.